Buying Land To Build A Home On: Zoning, Utilities And Other Must-Knows

 Consider access to roads and utility lines

-A lot can look perfect on paper, but can become very expensive once you realize what it takes to reach it and service it.
+A lot can look perfect on paper, but it gets expensive fast once you realize what it takes to reach it and service it.

 Start by checking whether the property has legal and physical access via a public road or easement.
 Some plots of land are landlocked – meaning that you cannot access them by car without getting permission to build a road on someone else’s land (which won’t be easy).

-When it comes to utilities, check that there are nearby power lines that you can easily link up to, or consider an off-grid solar system.
-If you’re unable to connect to mains plumbing for water access and wastewater removal, you might have to consider drilling a well and building a septic tank.
-All of this can cost thousands of dollars to set up – looking for plots of land that already have utility connections from a previous development could save you a lot of money.
+For utilities, check whether nearby power lines are accessible or if you’ll need an off-grid solar system.
+If you can’t connect to municipal water and sewer, you may need to drill a well and install a septic tank.
+All of this can cost thousands of dollars.
+Plots that already have utility connections from a previous development could save you a lot of money.

 Look into zoning and building restrictions

 Zoning determines what you can legally do with your land.
-You need to first make sure that your chosen plot is classed as ‘residential’.
-Then look into things like setback requirements (how far structures must be from the boundaries) and height limits.
+First, confirm that your chosen plot is zoned as ‘residential’.
+Then look into setback requirements (how far structures must be from the boundaries) and height limits.

 Verify plot boundaries with a survey